Wen and wu: History of the terms

+Attested in Shang dynasty oracle bones, the earliest uses were in the posthumous epithets of certain Shang ancestors, the first recorded – conveniently, for both – being Wen Wu Ding.
+The most common use case of wen in the epigraphic record is in appellations to dead ancestors, where it shared semantic space of general positive eulogy with precisely the words huáng (皇) and liè (烈).
+Any bases for why one was selected over another are not apparent.

-The posthumous names of the Zhou dynasty (1046-256 BCE) founders, King Wen and King Wu, represent the two terms as standing in the "father-and-son" relationship.
-Since the conquest of Shang and creation of the Zhou imperial order were the most discussed events of the classical era, the two impersonated terms had very broad currency.
-However, their origin is presently impossible to pinpoint.
+The posthumous names of the Zhou dynasty (1046–256 BCE) founders, King Wen and King Wu, represent the two terms as standing in the "father-and-son" relationship.
+Wen and Wu became the most popular posthumous names of regional lords during the Zhou dynasty, but Wen in particular saw no usage until nearly the end of the Western Zhou, when central power was significantly weakened, suggesting the possibility of royal exclusivity akin to a ritual trademark.

+The first archaeologically attested use of wen and wu as common terms outside of posthumous epithets or as synecdoche for the Zhou founders dates to the Spring and Autumn period, where a ruler of the state of Qin used them to describe some of his positive qualities while asserting his assidiousness in acting as a responsible lineage head.
+In the transmitted literature, the terms occur at the earliest strata of the earliest texts, the Shijing and the Shangshu, but the precise meaning of wen in particular is indeterminate from context.

-Shuoyuan, compiled by Liu Xiang (77-6 BCE, Han dynasty), gives a classical example of the terms' balancing against each other:
+Shuoyuan, compiled by Liu Xiang (77–6 BCE, Han dynasty), gives a classical example of the terms' balancing against each other:

 King Cheng enfeoffed Bo Qin [the Duke of Zhou's son] as the Duke of Lu.
 Summoning him, he addressed him, saying: "Do you know the Way of acting as the ruler over the people? ...
-Should you possess the civil but lack the martial, you will have no means to awe those below.
-Should you possess the martial but lack the civil, the people will fear you but not draw close.
-If the civil and martial are implemented together, then your awe-inspiring virtue will be achieved."
+Should you possess wen but lack wu, you will have no means to awe those below.
+Should you possess wu but lack wen, the people will fear you but not draw close.
+If wen and wu are implemented together, then your awe-inspiring virtue will be achieved."